-- User is playing with an outdated Rocket League
+- User is playing with an outdated version of Rocket League

 - A network issue

 This is usually a simple problem to fix.
-However, you may need to try several of these methods before you stop seeing the error code.
+However, you may need to try several of these methods.
 Another crucial thing to check is the official Rocket League servers.
 If those are offline due to maintenance or update then you will be unable to connect to games.
-Sometimes other issues can happen that take servers offline.
-For the most part, it's these methods that will fix the problem.

 The first thing to try is verifying the game files which is a PC solution for Steam users.